grafana/loki/docs/sources/rules/_index.md

 # Rules and the Ruler

-Loki includes a component called the Ruler, adapted from our upstream project, Cortex.
+Loki includes a component called the _Ruler_: adapted from our upstream project, Cortex.
 The Ruler is responsible for continually evaluating a set of configurable queries and performing an action based on the result.

 Here is an example configuration you could use if you want to source your rules from local disk.